What should you know before buying stock in Dominion Energy Inc. (D)

 Sponsored

-The stock witnessed a 5.48% gain in the last 1 month and extending the period to 3 months gives it a -2.78%, and is 1.51% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.56% over the week and 1.92% over the month.
+The stock witnessed a 5.35% gain in the last 1 month and extending the period to 3 months gives it a -4.98%, and is -0.78% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.68% over the week and 1.80% over the month.

 Dominion Energy Inc. (D) Analyst Forecasts